fsingletonthorn/res/README.md

 - [ ] Setup Github actions to orchestrate
 - [ ] Pull sales data for properties as appropriate
     - [ ] Decide on approach - e.g., take long list, ping each that hasn't been checked in x days, that has been up for at least x days
+    - [ ] Or we could just pull all sales since the last update - looking at usage quotas we're pretty close to being able to do that now

 - Plan: